JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 #### Return value

-Returns zero if each character in *wszSourceString* is present in *wszMatchStr*; otherwise, it returns the position of the first non-matching character in *wszMainStr*.
-If *nStart* is zero, a negative number of a value greater that the length of *wszMainstr*, zero is returned.
+Returns zero if each character in *wszSourceString* is present in *wszMatchStr*; otherwise, it returns the position of the first non-matching character in *wszSourceString*.
+If *nStart* is zero, a negative number of a value greater that the length of *wszSourceString*, zero is returned.

 #### Usage example